Follow the guidelines offered here to create a winning medical school application!

 Let’s jump right into freshman year.
 What should you do to get started?

-Step 1: Lay a foundation in your science coursework.
+- Step 1: Lay a foundation in your science coursework.

 If you already know you want to go to medical school, then this is the time to focus on your grades.
 Be careful not to overload your schedule.
 Overcoming poor grades in your freshman year takes tons of energy and is always an uphill battle.
 It’s better to start strong.
 Plus, doing well now prepares you for the upper division coursework in coming years.
 If you have one difficult class that is weighing you down, visit the professor during office hours and ask questions.
-They may have a teaching style that you’ve never seen before.
+They might have a teaching style that you’ve never seen before.
 Make it your goal to learn everything you can from them, without giving up.

-Step 2: Look for possible mentors.
+- Step 2: Look for mentors.

-Step 3: Volunteer.
+- Step 3: Volunteer.

 You can volunteer to help others in any way you can imagine, but make sure that it changes you.
 In other words, don’t volunteer just to look good.
 Truly giving your time and support can affect you in a personal way and motivate you to do even more.
 With the right motivation and this approach, you will be amazed at how much you enjoy and benefit from your volunteer experience.

-Step 4: Explore research opportunities.
+- Step 4: Explore research opportunities.

-Step 5: Maintain personal interests.
+- Step 5: Maintain personal interests.

-This is a great way to get exposure to medical practice, so ideally you should try to observe several different specialties.
+This is a great way to get exposure to medical practice, so ideally, you should try to observe several different specialties.
 Then, once you have a direction in mind, look for opportunities to pursue more active volunteering in the years to come.

-Step 1: Start your MCAT prep/review course.
+- Step 1: Start your MCAT prep/review course.

-Yes, it’s early, but hopefully you have taken most of the classes needed for the MCAT by the end of this year, so the subjects will be fresh in your mind.
+Yes, it’s early, but hopefully, you have taken most of the classes needed for the MCAT by the end of this year, so the subjects will be fresh in your mind.
 If there are some courses you have not yet taken, use this as an intro to help you do better in the class when you take it.
-Find a review course that provides plenty of practice exams and retake the same ones every few months, even if you did well.
+Find a review course that provides plenty of practice exams, and retake the same ones every few months, even if you did well.
 It’s the practice that counts!

 Consider taking the review course full-time during the summer between your sophomore and junior years of college so that you can take the MCAT at the end of the summer.

-Step 2: Spend time with your mentors.
+- Step 2: Spend time with your mentors.

 If you have discovered what type of research you are interested in, now is the time to pursue it on a deeper level.
-Offer to do a literature search, contribute to a poster, or take on more serious responsibility.
+Offer to do a literature search, contribute to a poster, or take on a more serious responsibility.
 This is the time to develop new skills, so be proactive in your education.
 Washing beakers for three years will not be the best use of your time.

 If you find that you don’t love bench work, there are plenty of other ways to gain key research experience.
 These include clinical research, epidemiological studies, and health economics research, just to name a few.
 Medical schools find these to be just as relevant to the practice of medicine, if not more so.
 Ultimately, it’s not the type of research experience that matters to medical schools, but rather paying attention to detail, learning to interpret data, and being able to communicate your findings.
 If you develop these skills, your research experience will make your overall application stronger.